LivingCryogen/Hazard/README.md

 ## Notable Features
 **Model**
-1. A Data Access Layer which ties into the Application Registry and automatically loads '.json' game assets (for now, limited to card data).
-(DataAccess.AssetFetcher/.Fetcher/.DataProvider)
+1. A Data Access Layer which ties into the Application Registry and automatically loads '.json' game assets (for now, limited to card data). (.DataAccess)
 2. A BinarySerializer for reading and writing binary savefiles.
 (Core.Game.BinarySerializer)
 3. Automatic Board setup for 2-player games leverages a byte and bitwise manipulators (in lieu of bool[]).
 (Core.Game.TwoPlayerAutoSetup())
 4. An implementation of the Fischer-Yates shuffle algorithm.
 (Entities.Deck.Shuffle())